 Step 6.
 Export the database with only schema or with schema & data both.
 Check the Export Deleted Records box and click the Export button.

 We explained the manual as well as automated solution to recover deleted records in SQL Server 2014 and other versions.
-The task to recover deleted table in SQL Server using LSN required in-depth technical knowledge and some prerequisites that must be followed to complete this task.
-The manual process does not have a guarantee about the recovery of deleted records.
-To overcome these issues, it is recommended to use the SQL Recovery tool to recover deleted data from tables in SQL Server smoothly.
+The task to recover deleted table in SQL Server using LSN required in-depth technical knowledge and some prerequisites that users must keep in mind to complete this task.
+Moreover, the manual process does not guarantee the recovery of deleted records.
+Hence, to overcome these issues, we advise users to use the SQL Recovery tool to recover deleted data from table in SQL Server smoothly.

 Frequently Asked Questions